mykey/macscripts/README.md

 # macscripts
 ## Scripts I wrote for my Macbook Pro

 Scripts I wrote, modified, adapted and/or collected for my Macbook Pro.
 I put some time in these scripts, but like everything in the UNIX-verse, I'm standing on the shoulders of giants here.

+Probably defunct by now: I stopped owning a mac in 2018, so these scripts have probably stopped or will probably stop working and will need some adaptation.

 ### battery_cycles.sh